 These financial statements were prepared from the books and records of OJP, in accordance with the United States generally accepted accounting principles issued by the Federal Accounting Standards Advisory Board (FASAB) and presentation guidelines of the Office of Management and Budget (OMB) Circular A-136, Financial Reporting Requirements.
 These financial statements are different from the financial reports prepared pursuant to OMB directives which are used to monitor and control the use of OJP's budgetary resources.
 To ensure that the OJP financial statements are meaningful at the entity level and to enhance reporting consistency within the Department, Other Assets and Other Liabilities, as defined by OMB Circular A-136 have been disaggregated on the balance sheet.
-These include Advances and Prepayments, Accrued Federal Employees' Compensation Act (FECA) Liabilities, Accrued Payroll and Benefits, Accrued Annual and Compensatory Leave Liabilities.
+These include Advances and Prepayments, Accrued Federal Employees' Compensation Act (FECA) Liabilities, Accrued Payroll and Benefits, Accrued Annual and Compensatory Leave Liabilities, Accrued Grant Liabilities with the Public, and Capital Lease Liabilities.